Let Yourself Go

 As for the one who does not know how to ask, we must ask "why?
 What is going on for this child that there is no question, no idea how to even approach that idea."
 In “The Highly Sensitive Person” by Elaine Aron, she explains such an interesting phenomenon.
-She identifies what we call shy as an external view, so out of sync. put upon as a label to describe someone who is so highly engaged with life that it can be overwhelming.
-I relate to this.
-In fact, the highly sensitive person can be labeled shy because others are not feeling connected to their profound inner experience.
+She identifies what we call "shy" as an external view, out of sync.
+The highly sensitive person can be labeled shy because others are not feeling connected to their profound inner experience.
+It is used to describe someone who is so highly engaged with life that it can be overwhelming to both the "shy" child and onlooker.
 The One who does not know how to ask a question's teaching is about cultivating a sense of awe.
 Their message is “Gd did things for me when I left Egypt.”
 Through this child, we are connected to the miraculous.
 There is no question here.
 The idea of questioning is so unlike the hugeness of the awareness this child brings.

 What is overwhelmingly fantastic in this moment?

 The section of the Hagaddah addressing the PLAGUES has such strong imagery that I would love to apply a game that enables the bodily or soul memory of such events, or even the visceral effects of hearing such descriptions each year, or as they are spoken now.
 This is not an acting out of the plagues or even reactions to the plagues themselves.
 I invite you to almost forget that you are responding to the plagues or the words themselves, and just make sound.
 It is coming from a more subconscious place that way.

 This is an exercise that Stephen Wangh calls “The Sounds of Your Own Voice”